 Staff use our Cannon Park Speedy Sounds resource cards, complete with rhymes and actions, to teach correct letter formation and the correct phoneme-grapheme correspondence.
 High frequency words and common exception words are taught discretely, and referenced during phonics sessions and throughout the day.
 Correct pencil grip is an expectation during the daily phonics and letter formation is taught alongside phonics.
 Phonics support is accessible and displayed in each classroom for the children to refer to independently.

 Staff operate additional target group interventions for children, who need additional support and to close gaps in learning throughout the week.
 Children in Year 2, who did not meet the required standard in the Year 1 Phonics Screen Test and need more work on decoding and word reading skills, will have opportunities to practise this daily.
-Children in Year 3, who need further phonic support, will do so through targeted interventions.
+As children move into Key Stage 2, those who need further phonics support will do so through targeted interventions.

 Assessments are ongoing and half termly reviews are carried out (EYFS and Y1) to identify and close any gaps in learning.
 Throughout the year, Year 1 and some Year 2 children will undertake practice Phonics Screening checks to ensure they are making expected progress.